bneGREEN: Russia’s weather goes crazy

 The alarming result was part of a report published on May 19 by the Arctic Monitoring and Assessment Program (AMAP), which also warned of an increased risk of the region's iconic sea ice disappearing completely in summer, before reforming in winter.

 And Russia’s melting permafrost is a ticking CO2 emissions time bomb.
-Currently the ground temperature is about -3C on average but the temperature has been rising by about one degree per decade.
+Currently the ground temperature is about -3C on average but this has been rising by about one degree per decade.
 Frozen into the vast wastes in Russia’s interior are giga-tonnes of rotting prehistoric vegetation.
 If the ground temperature reaches zero then there could be a one-off massive release of CO2 into the atmosphere as gas trapped in the permafrost is released with unpredictable consequences.
 A process that was thought to take three decades looks like it is going to reach a climax much sooner than expected.

 Going to be a long hot summer